Blood+: Video games

 Two Sony PlayStation 2 video games have been created that are based on the Blood+ series.
 Both games are currently only available in Japan and have not been licensed for release in any other countries.

 Blood+: One Night Kiss, from Namco Bandai Games and Grasshopper Manufacture, is an action-adventure game that was originally released on August 30, 2006.
 Set in the fictional town of Shikishi, players spend most of the game playing as Saya, occasionally switching to Aoyama, an original character created for the game.
 Goichi Suda was the game's director and writer in consultation with Fujisaka, while Masafumi Takada was composer.
 Production was completed on a tight five month schedule so it would release within the anime's broadcast.
 The cel-shaded graphics based on those of Suda's earlier title Killer7 using a custom-built engine for the PlayStation 2, while the purely urban setting was settled on by Suda as a return to the setting of his earlier game Moonlight Syndrome.
+The game also establishes itself as a crossover with Suda's The Silver Case with the appearance of employees from the 25th ward in Aoyama's storyline.
 Suda and the studio were asked to hold back on their established tone, with Suda's initial plan for the game's Saya to be a Chiroptera clone killed at the game's end being vetoed.

 Blood+: Sōyoku no Battle Rondo (BLOOD+ 〜双翼のバトル輪舞曲(ロンド)〜) from Sony Entertainment is an adventure game released on July 27, 2006.
 Set during the year between episodes 32 and 33, after Riku's death, the game alternates between an "Active Demo" section where the player can make decisions that change the story line, and full action sequences where the player, as Saya, fights with her sword to collect chiropteran crystals.

 In addition to the two PS2 games, Sony Entertainment released the PSP game Blood+: Final Piece (BLOOD+ 〜ファイナルピース〜) on September 7, 2006.
 It is an adventure role-playing video game that uses animated sequences from the series as well as new footage created specifically for the game.
 The game is set during the first season of the series, and features an original story in which Saya, joined by three friends from school, investigates the mystery of her father's disappearance.

 A Java game, covering most of the anime's plot is also available.